Aleph-Alpha/std/docs/v1/kafka.md

 Parameters:

-- params: A KafkaParams struct that contains the Config instance and optionally a Logger, Serializer, and Deserializer instances required to initialize the Kafka client.
+- params: A KafkaParams struct that contains the Config instance and optionally a Logger, Serializer, Deserializer, and Observer instances required to initialize the Kafka client.
 This struct embeds fx.In to enable automatic injection of these dependencies.

 Returns: